 The patient portal has become the primary consumer access point to a patient’s electronic medical record.
 Moreover, it is becoming an entirely new channel for the delivery of healthcare – a place where patients schedule online appointments, view messages and lab results, and take advantage of e-health services.

 And while 87% of patients want electronic access to their record, actual portal usage hovers around 29%.
 For hospitals that have spent millions of dollars building this new service scape, something just doesn’t add up.

 The root cause?
 Today’s patient portal (and the EHR) was built for quality and compliance, not consumers.
 Logging into the portal is like trying to get access to Fort Knox – with multiple layers of necessary (but frustrating) security.
 And, once inside the patient portal, 41% of users leave feeling frustrated with the navigation.
 Imagine if 41% of Amazon’s customers left feeling frustrated?
 I’m not sure they would be in business anymore.

 Today’s patient portal needs to be overhauled with more human-centered design.
-Luckily, initiatives like the 21st Century Cures bill (approved by Congress last week) are gaining traction.
+Luckily, initiatives like the 21st Century Cures bill are gaining traction.
 Included in the bill’s priorities: “Support the certification and development of patient-centered EHRs so that patients have better access to their secure and up-to-date health information.”

 To understand how the portal can be redesigned to be more patient friendly, let’s compare it to a more familiar physical service scape: a hospital exam room.
 Mayo Clinic, Kaiser Permanente, and other healthcare leaders have researched what constitutes a better exam room.